0cjs/hwdev/README.md

 ### Revision Numbers

-Project use revisions int the format _S.B_ where _S_ is the schematic revision and _B_ is the board revision within that scheamtic.
-Either number being suffixed with `dev` or `devN` indicates that it's a development version heading towards that next revision, e.g., `2dev3` is development towards revision `2`.
+Project use revisions int the format _S-B_ where _S_ is the schematic revision and _B_ is the board revision within that scheamtic.
+Either number being suffixed with `dev` indicates that it's a development revision heading towards that next revision, e.g., `2dev-3` is development towards revision `2` of the schematic.
 (Revision `0` is always considered a devleopment revision towards revision `1`.)

-The version number is set and needs to be updated separately (in _File » Page Settings…_) for the schematic and PCB; if you change the schematic from `2` to `3` you will then manually need to change the PCB to from `2.3` to `3.1`.
+The revision number is separately set and updated (in _File » Page Settings…_) for the schematic and PCB.
+If you change the schematic from `2` to `3` you will then manually need to change the PCB to from `2-3` to `3-4dev`.

-Release versions are tagged in Git with the project name and release, e.g.
+Release versions are tagged in Git with the project name and release, separated by an underscore, e.g. `kp25tk_2-1`.
-`kp25tk-2.1`.